ddegenaro/whisper-ui/README.md

 ### Linux/Mac

-Download `Whisper UI.sh` from this repository (or click the download link for Linux/Mac).
+Download `Whisper_UI.app` from this repository (or click the download link for Linux/Mac).
 Place it wherever you like on your computer.
 You can launch the program by running this file.
 Expect it to take a bit of time to start up the first time you run it as it installs itself.

 ## Interface